basselhak/basselhak.github.io/research.md

 ---
 layout: page
+title: Research interests and themes
 ---

-# Research interests and themes

 The overarching theme that runs through my research is the interaction between bureaucracy and innovation.
 I am particularly interested in understanding how disruptive and controversial technologies challenge policymakers by instigating contentious public debates.
 In these debates, policymakers, business representatives, technical/scientific experts, NGOs, and the general public collide in dizzying and shifting patterns of action and talk.
 My job is to find signals in this noise, and I do so with a broad array of tools, theories, and methods.